alanng10/Linux/Docue/a.md

 # Linux

-Linux is binary system written in Sande Lang.
+Linux is binary system written in Sand Lang.

 Linux is park binary system.